-Edison Housing Authority is a Public Housing Agency in Edison, New Jersey that participates in the Section 8 Housing Choice Voucher (HCV), and Public Housing programs.
+Edison Housing Authority is a Public Housing Agency that participates in the Section 8 Housing Choice Voucher (HCV), and Public Housing programs.

 Edison Housing Authority serves Edison.